SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/microservice-java.md

 Hence, you need to [create a managed object](https://{{< domain-c8y >}}/api/{{< c8y-current-version >}}/#operation/postManagedObjectCollectionResource) to be your source and use its ID in your microservice application.
 The same managed object will track the locations when the microservice gets accessed on a particular endpoint.

-First, get your current location (latitude, longitude) using a free service, e.g. [My Current Location](https://mycurrentlocation.net).
+First, get your current location (latitude, longitude) using a free service, for example, [My Current Location](https://mycurrentlocation.net).

 Create a managed object as a device named "Microservice tracker" via POST request as follows: